silviapfeiffer/external-videos/readme.txt

 The general shortcode is [external-videos], which creates a video gallery.
 You can also now specify [external-videos feature="embed"] to get just the latest video as a featured video and with all its embedding code.
 You can further specify [external-videos width="300" height="200"] if you want to change the width and the height of the embedded video.
+And you can specify [external-videos link="page"] if you want to get the links on the video gallery to link straight through to the video pages instead of providing an overlay.

 = How can I get a RSS feed URL for the external videos? =